nim-lang/Nim/doc/manual_experimental_strictnotnil.md

-If a type can include `nil` as a valid value, dereferencing values of the type is checked by the compiler: if a value which might be nil is derefenced, this produces a warning by default, you can turn this into an error using the compiler options `--warningAsError:strictNotNil`:option:.
+If a type can include `nil` as a valid value, dereferencing values of the type is checked by the compiler: if a value which might be nil is dereferenced, this produces a warning by default, you can turn this into an error using the compiler options `--warningAsError:strictNotNil`:option:.